ClemensX/ShadedPathV/README.md

 - [ ] image based tests
 - [x] Thread pool for backbuffer rendering
 - [x] dynamic lines for LineShader (added lines live only for one frame) in V 1.2 API
+- [ ] fix line shader backbuffer2 image wrong format in stereo mode if no dynamic add lines
 - [x] check for vulkan profile support: VP_KHR_roadmap_2022 level 1 (requires Feb 2022 drivers, only checked for nvdia)
 - [ ] Switch to V 1.3 API and get rid of framebuffer and renderpasses
 - [ ] LineText Shader with coordinate system display and dynamic text